 All of Aaron Rodgers' Hail Mary Passes

 Nobody is safe from an Aaron Rodgers last-second pass.
-Every team in the NFL — the Chicago Bears, Dallas Cowboys, Buffalo Bills, Cleveland Browns and Miami Dolphins included — better be ready for the best Hail Mary-thrower in NFL history.
-Let’s see Tom Brady complete these.
+Every team in the NFL -- the Pittsburgh Steelers, Dallas Cowboys, New England Patriots, Cleveland Browns and Las Vegas Raiders included -- better be ready for the best Hail Mary-thrower in NFL history.
+Let's see Tom Brady complete these.

 This post was originally published on January 16, 2020.